 Jeremy joined Watsi on September 16th, 2015.
-Five years ago, Jeremy became the 1479th member to automatically support a new Watsi patient every month.
-Since then, 4,572 more people have become monthly donors!
-Jeremy's most recent donation traveled 8,600 miles to support Ohmar, a 36-year-old woman from Thailand, to fund mobility restoring surgery for her fractured arm.
+Six years ago, Jeremy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jeremy's most recent donation traveled 8,700 miles to support Agrath, a charming baby girl from Tanzania, to fund clubfoot repair surgery so she can grow up walking without difficulty.